Editorial Guidelines

 This University of Miami Editorial Style Guide specifies the University’s standards for internal and external written communications.
 The guide will maintain consistency and accuracy for promotional and informational material—which in turn presents a high-caliber, professional portrayal of the University.

-The primary sources used for editorial style for the University should be “The Associated Press Stylebook” and “Merriam-Webster’s Collegiate Dictionary.”
+The primary sources used for editorial style for the University should be “The Associated Press Stylebook” and “Merriam-Webster Dictionary.”
 This University of Miami Editorial Style Guide supplements the aforementioned.
 Sometimes, a listing will supersede an AP rule simply because it works better for our usage and adheres to University policy.
 This manual is not meant to be comprehensive.
 However, we hope it helps to maintain a clear and consistent voice for the entire University and foster polished written copy.

 The University’s Visual Identity Manual provides guidelines for usage of the official logos, marks, and other elements in the visual identity system, and the Visual Identity for Web and Digital Materials provides essential information for officially branded webpages, mobile apps, and digital signage.
 All are important tools to reinforce the University’s message and advance its global presence.